Vyral/base-template/_posts/2018-06-22-get-an-instant-offer-on-your-st--george-home.md

 Submit a request for an instant offer evaluation [<u>here.</u>](http://www.soldinstgeorge.com/instant-offer/){: target="_blank"}

-If you have other questions about buying, selling, or investing in St. George real estate, don’t hesitate to give us a call or send us an email anytime!
+If you have other questions about buying, selling or investing in St. George real estate, don’t hesitate to give us a call or send us an email anytime!
 We look forward to hearing from you soon.